 If I don't pass, can I take the test again?

 Yes.
-Participants can retest as many times as they wish, within 18 months from the last day of the intensive.
-If a passing score is not achieved by the 18th month marker, then participants will need to retake the intensive to test again.
+Participants who have taken an intensive prior to 2019 may retest as many times as they wish, on pre-scheduled testing dates, within 18 months from the last day of their intensive.
+If a passing score is not achieved by the 18th month, then participants will need to retake the intensive to test again.

 There is a fee for retesting.
-We have a schedule of set test dates available throughout the year for you to choose from.
-Written retest dates are scheduled on approximately a triannual basis.
 Please contact us here, if you are interested in retesting.

 What do I get when I pass the test or certify?

-- Upon completion and recognition of Phases I - III or I - IV a certificate of achievement as a Practitioner or Teacher in the 8 Elements™ approach
+Upon completion and recognition of Phases I - III or I - IV a certificate of achievement as an 8 Elements™ Practitioner or Datura Style™ Teacher.

 What will I receive if I don't test?